L4rav3l/gloomhaven/readme.md

 ## About Project
-In this game, you play a newspaper reporter who investigates Crowley Mansion.
+In this game, you play a journalist who investigates Crowley Mansion.
 During your investigation, you collect evidence while being chased by ghosts.

 ## Stack
 C# monogame